dewsign/nova-pages/README.md

 ## Access Control

 This package makes use of [silvanite/novatoolpermissions](https://github.com/Silvanite/novatoolpermissions) to handle access control to pages.
 Please refer to the documentation for `novatoolpermissions` for more info.

+The function `authoriseToView` on the `Page` model can be overridden to customise the access control functionality.
+Alternatively, use the `accessContent` gate in the PagePolicy.